-Coordinator-Carol Summers--371-5391, Office: LIB 305G
+Coordinator-Carol Summers--371-5416, Office: LIB 305G

-ESL Lab Supervisor- Rugenie Burkhalter - 371-5908, Office: LIB 300C Direct students to meet with Carol Summers or Rugenie Burkhalter for proper placement.
+ESL Lab Supervisor- 371-5908, Office: LIB 300C

+Direct students to meet with Carol Summers or ESL Lab Supervisor for proper placement.

 COURSE NAME CATALOG NAME PLACEMENT LEVEL Level I ESL 0311 Speaking & Listening I Student cannot write any English ESL 0312 Grammatical Structure I or a few English words that do ESL 0314 Reading I not convey a thought.
 ESL 0315 Composition I Level II ESL 0321 Speaking & Listening II Student can write words in ESL 0322 Grammatical Structure II English that convey a thought.
 ESL 0324 Reading II ESL 0325 Composition II Level III ESL 0331 Speaking & Listening III Student can write sentences in ESL 0332 Grammatical Structure III English on a topic.
-ESL 0334 Reading III · ESL 0335 Composition III Level IV ESL 0341 Speaking & Listening IV Student can write a paragraph in ESL 0344 Reading IV English, but it may contain ESL 0345 Grammar & Composition IV development and grammatical errors.
+ESL 0334 Reading III ESL 0335 Composition III Level IV ESL 0341 Speaking & Listening IV Student can write a paragraph in ESL 0344 Reading IV English, but it may contain ESL 0345 Grammar & Composition IV development and grammatical - errors.

 - a.
-Students whose native language is not English should complete a writing sample before being assessed.
-An exception should be made; however, for students with extremely limited English skills.
-Such students are not required to write; they are placed in Level I ESL classes.
-All other students should be given 10 to 15 minutes to write as much as they can about a topic of their choice.
-Following an assessment of their writing skills, these students are either placed in the appropriate ESL level or advised to take an approved assessment test.
-During the first two weeks of class, ESL instructors continue to assess the abilities of new ESL students.
-After this period, instructors meet with the ESL Coordinator to discuss any placement level change deemed appropriate. - b.
+Students whose native language is not English should complete the ESL Accuplacer placement exam.
+An exception may be made, however, for students with extremely limited English skills.
+Such students are not required to take the exam; they are placed in Level I ESL classes.
+All other students should take the ESL Accuplacer Placement Exam.
+Following this assessment of their English skills, these students will be placed in the appropriate level of classes.
+During the first two weeks of class, ESL instructors will continue to assess the abilities of new ESL students.
+After this period, instructors may meet with the ESL Coordinator to recommend any placement level change deemed appropriate. - b.
 English-as-a-Second Language (ESL) hours may be used for developmental education purposes when a student is placed in such courses as a result of failing the reading or writing portion of the required assessment test.
 However, when used for such purposes, ESL hours shall be counted toward the 27 hour cap. - c.
 Upon completion of ESL coursework, the student will be required to follow the same testing and placement (TSI) requirements of all college students. - d.
-A Basic Academic Skills Lab is a co-requisite for all students enrolled in an ESL class.
-If the student enrolls in one class, the co-requisite is BAS-0103.
-If the student enrolls in two or more classes, the co-requisite is BAS-0203.
+A Basic Academic Skills Lab is co-requisite for all students enrolled in an ESL class.
+For any number of ESL classes the student takes, the co-requisite is BAS-0103, BAS-0203, or BAS-0303.

-APPLICATION OF ASSESSMENT REQUIREMENTS
+APPLICATION OF TESTING REQUIREMENTS

-Assessment Requirements
+Testing Requirements